9. Challenger Operator Manual

 You can add or remove clients at any time; the Challenger service does not need to be running, but if it is you can still add or remove clients without restarting the service.
 To add (or remove) a client, you must use the challenger-admin command:

-Here, $SECRET is the client secret of OAuth 2.0 which will be used in various parts of the protocol to authenticate the client.
-The $REDIRECT_URI is the URI where the user-agent will be redirected to upon completion of the process.
-The challenger-admin command will then output the client ID, which will be a unique positive number.
+Here, $CLIENT_SECRET is the client secret of OAuth 2.0 which will be used in various parts of the protocol to authenticate the client.
+It must begin with the “secret-token:” prefix of RFC 8959.
+The $CLIENT_REDIRECT_URI is the REDIRECT URI where the user-agent will be redirected to upon completion of the process.
+The challenger-admin command will then output the CLIENT_ID, which will be a unique positive number.
 The first time you run the command, you will thus likely see: Client added.
 Client ID is: 1.
-This client ID, the $SECRET and the $REDIRECT_URI will form the foundation for the OAuth 2.0 configuration.
+This CLIENT_ID, the $CLIENT_SECRET and the $CLIENT_REDIRECT_URI will form the foundation for the OAuth 2.0 configuration.

 When integrating Challenger into an OAuth 2.0 process, you need to provide the three options from the previous section, but also the authorization, token and info endpoints.
 For Challenger, these are /authorize, /token and /info.
 However, the /authorize endpoint is special, as it is actually /authorize/$NONCE where $NONCE is a nonce that must be first requested by the client using the /setup/$CLIENT_ID endpoint!